what is forex trading and how does it work - tradeprofinances.com

 6. Close Your Trade: When you decide to exit your trade, you can simply close your position by reversing your initial order.
 This will sell your bought currency and buy back your sold currency, realizing your profit or loss based on the price difference.

-Read More forex brokers reviews
+Read More day trading forex

 It’s important to remember that this is a simplified explanation.
 Forex trading involves a multitude of factors, including choosing the right trading platform, understanding leverage and margin requirements, and navigating the complexities of risk management.